Citizens already hold deep insight into the risks they live with.

 Context: A Crisis of Anticipatory Capacity

-We live in an era of polycrisis: overlapping, interacting crises that exceed the capacity of traditional risk management systems.
-Climate breakdown, infrastructure vulnerability, economic precarity, and social polarisation create that don't respect jurisdictional boundaries, departmental silos, or planning horizons.
-As economist Ilan Noy notes, climate change has already altered the frequency and severity of extreme weather, rendering historical data an increasingly unreliable guide for actuarial models.
+We live in an era of : overlapping, interacting crises that exceed the capacity of traditional risk management systems.
+Climate breakdown, infrastructure vulnerability, economic precarity, and social polarisation compound in ways that don't respect jurisdictional boundaries, departmental silos, or planning horizons.
+These risks are systemic in nature and operate through interconnected cascades.
+For example, escalating temperatures during an urban heatwave compound into power outages, water scarcity, transport failure, and care gaps.

-Individual/Consumer scale: Apps and tools provide atomised, reactive information (e.g. flood zone maps, air quality alerts, emergency notifications).
+Apps and tools provide atomised, reactive information (e.g. flood zone maps, air quality alerts, emergency notifications).
 These are useful but fragmentary, offering adaptation strategies for those with resources to adapt but little capacity for collective action or systemic response.
-Risk remains individualised, absorbed as personal responsibility rather than recognised as governance failure.

 At this scale, there is remarkably little infrastructure for: